 RULES AND REGULATIONS

 ・Do not leave the course or enter any off-course areas.
-When you pass another participant, hiker or local resident, be sure to stay on the course.
+When you pass another participant, hiker or local resident, be sure to stay on the course as a means of preserving the natural habitat and also preventing unfortunate incidents.

 ・No littering.
 Keep an eye out for your personal belongings!
 Please pick up any trash that you find on the site.